nypublicradio/school-ventilation-2021/README.md

 Classroom Stats: The low-ventilation buildings had fewer total classrooms on average than other-ventilation buildings in the same zip code (32 versus 50), a lower average student enrollment (464 versus 808), and a lower average staff size (76 versus 116).
 But low-ventilation schools had a similar number of students per classroom (17 versus 16) and staff per classroom (3 versus 2) as other-ventilation, suggesting that population density within buildings did not play a role.

-[^1]&#x3A; We found similar trends when the school buildings were grouped by neighborhood designation and census tract.

 ## Files included